conversence/idealoom/doc/testing.rst

 How To Write A Fixture
 ^^^^^^^^^^^^^^^^^^^^^^

-Writing test fixtures in Assembl is extremely simple.
+Writing test fixtures in IdeaLoom is extremely simple.
 Within the fixture folder, in either a new file or an existing one, simply create a function with the py.test fixture decorator, like such:

 .. code-block:: python